salvagit/use-validations/readme.md

 import useValidations from "use-validations";
 import differenceInBusinessDays from "date-fns/differenceInBusinessDays";

 const customValidator = (date: string) => {
-  const diffDays = differenceInBusinessDays(new Date(date), new Date());
+  // get the difference in days between the selected date and today. const diffDays = differenceInBusinessDays(new Date(date), new Date());

-  // if the difference of days is less than or equal to -1, it is today or before today. if (diffDays <= -1) {
+  // if the difference is less than or equal to -1, it is today or before today. if (diffDays <= -1) {
     return "the date should be higher than today.";
   }

-  // if the difference in days is greater than or equal to 3, it is 3 days or more in the future. if (diffDays >= 3) {
+  // if the difference is greater than or equal to 3, it is 3 days or more in the future. if (diffDays >= 3) {
     return "the date should not be more than 3 days after the current date.";
   }